5cover/psdc/docs/Optimizations.md

 Avoids creating a string when it already exists inside the input code.
 Might require global access the the input.
 I don't see why that would be a problem.
 Not sure i'll need it though.

-### Tokenizer: use the char array from `PreprocessLineContinuations` instead of creating a string from it
+### Lexer: use the char array from `PreprocessLineContinuations` instead of creating a string from it

 Means everything else has to be `ReadOnlySpan<char>`-ready. (see above).